Last Updated on May 29, 2022

-A twist-laden spy drama with a rich cast of characters, The Ipcress File is a stylish and tense tale of abducted scientists, brainwashing, inter- departmental rivalry, treason, and a possibly unwise romance.
+A twist-laden 1960s-set spy drama with a rich cast of characters, The Ipcress File is a stylish and tense tale of abducted scientists, brainwashing, inter- departmental rivalry, treason, and a possibly unwise romance.

 It’s 1963.
 Cold war rages between West and East.
 Nuclear bombers are permanently airborne.
 In this highly charged atmosphere, we join Harry Palmer – a British army sergeant on the make in Berlin.
 In this newly partitioned city, a sharp working-class young man with sophisticated tastes can make a lot of money.